ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * If the AS receives any other error response, the AS replies to C with an access token response, consistent with the issue of the access token T_NEW.
 The access token response includes the "access_token" parameter specifying the access token T_NEW and the "token_upload" parameter encoding the value 1 (see {{sec-token_upload-resp}}).

+In the case that the access token T_NEW targets a group-audience (see {{Section 6.9 of RFC9200}}), what is specified in {{sec-token_upload-resp}} about the token upload at the RSs in the group-audience applies to T_NEW.

 The AS MUST ignore the error code "missing_old_token", if the POST request did not convey the "updated_rights" parameter encoding the CBOR simple value `true` (0xf5).

 #### New Token Series Created on the Fly # {#sec-new-series-on-the-fly}